This tutorial demonstrates how to use scientific notation in Excel and Google Sheets.

 Scientific Notation in Google Sheets

-Google sheets will also automatically default to a scientific notation format for long numbers.
+Google Sheets also defaults to a scientific notation format for long numbers.

-If you have removed it however, you can easily add it back.
+If you have removed scientific formatting, however, you can easily add it back.